Moduli of flat connections in positive characteristic: -modules in positive characteristic

 In this section we recall foundational results on the ring of differential operators in positive characteristic.
 More detailed expositions can be found in \cite{Bezrukavnikov:fr} and \cite{Bezrukavnikov:mz}.

-Let $X$ be a smooth variety over a field $k$ of characteristic $p > 0$.
-The \emph{Frobenius twist} $X^{(1)}$ of $X$ is given by the following cartesian diagram
+Let $U$ be a DM-stack over a field $k$ of characteristic $p > 0$.
+The \emph{Frobenius twist} $U^{(1)}$ of $U$ is given by the following cartesian diagram

-where $F: k \to k$ denotes the Frobenius map $\lambda \mapsto \lambda^p$.
-There exists a canonical $k$-linear morphism $Fr_X: X \to X^{(1)}$, which is referred to as \emph{Frobenius morphism}.
-If $X$ is the zero set of a polynomial then $X^{(1)}$ is the zero set of the polynomial and $Fr_X$ is given by $x \mapsto x^p$.
+where $F\colon k \to k$ denotes the Frobenius map $\lambda \mapsto \lambda^p$.
+There exists a canonical $k$-linear morphism $Fr_U\colon U \to U^{(1)}$, which is referred to as \emph{Frobenius morphism}.
+If $U$ is the zero set of a polynomial then $U^{(1)}$ is the zero set of the polynomial and $Fr_U$ is given by $x \mapsto x^p$.

-The ring of (crystalline) differential operators $D_X$ is defined to be the universal enveloping algebra $U\Theta_X$ of the Lie algebroid of tangent vector fields $\Theta_X$.
-By definition $Fr_X$ is an affine morphism, therefore the study of $D_X$-modules is equivalent to the study of $Fr_*D_X$-modules.
-Similar identifications are used for other affine morphisms.
-The Theorem below states that relative to its centre $Fr_*D_X$ is an Azumaya algebra, i.e. is \'etale locally equivalent to the endomorphism algebra of a vector bundle.
-We refer the interested reader to chapter 4 in Milne's book \cite{MR559531} for more details on Azumaya algebras.
+Given a smooth DM-stack $Y$ defined over $k$, the ring of (crystalline) differential operators $D_Y$ is defined to be the universal enveloping algebra $U\Theta_Y$ of the Lie algebroid of tangent vector fields $\Theta_Y$.
+By definition $Fr_Y$ is an affine morphism, therefore the study of $D_Y$-modules is equivalent to the study of $Fr_*D_Y$-modules.
+The theorem below states that relative to its centre $Fr_*D_Y$ is an Azumaya algebra (Definition \ref{defi:azumaya}).
+For a variety $Z$ we denote by $\pi\colon T^*Z \rightarrow Z$ the canonical projection.

-\begin{thm}[\cite{Bezrukavnikov:mz}] The centre $Z(Fr_*D_X)$ is canonically equivalent to the structure sheaf of the cotangent bundle $\pi_*\Oo_{T^*X^{(1)}} = \Sym^{\bullet} T_{X^{(1)}}$.
-Moreover relative to its centre, the ring $Fr_*D_X$ is an Azumaya algebra $\D_X$ of rank $p^{2\dim X}$. \end{thm}
+\begin{thm}[\cite{Bezrukavnikov:mz}] The centre $Z(Fr_*D_Y)$ is canonically equivalent to the structure sheaf of the cotangent bundle $\iota\colon \pi_*\Oo_{T^*Y^{(1)}} = \Sym \Theta_{Y^{(1)}}$.
+Moreover relative to its centre, the ring $Fr_*D_Y$ is an Azumaya algebra $\D_Y$ of rank $p^{2\dim Y}$. \end{thm}